In a society that disposes of humans, relationship interrupts the cycle.

 MASS INCARCERATION

-You’ve heard the phrase a lot by now.
+You’ve heard this term a lot by now.
 What does it mean?

 2 million humans in America are incarcerated.
 Check out the graph below for how this compares to other nations.